AhmedLawal8/ai201-project1-unofficial-guide-starter/planning.md

      numbers fit the structure of your documents.
      A review-heavy corpus warrants different chunking than a long FAQ. -->

-**Chunk size:** ~300–400 tokens
+**Chunk size:** ~200-250 tokens would allow us to carry enough semantic meaning

-**Overlap:** ~50 tokens
+**Overlap:** ~50 tokens would give a good amount of information to carry semantic context

-**Reasoning:** We'll split on paragraph or sentence boundaries where possible, rather than hard character cuts to preserve meaning

-Student reviews and forum posts tend to be short, punchy, and topic-specific.
+**Reasoning:** We'll overlap with 50 tokens rather than hard cuts to preserve meaning.
+For one student reviews and forum posts tend to be short, punchy, and topic-specific.
 Smaller chunks match that grain.
 Overlap ensures a sentence that straddles a boundary isn't lost.

 ---

 ## Retrieval Approach